sendgrid/docs/content/docs/ui/sending-email/how-to-send-email-with-marketing-campaigns.md

 <br> You can choose between the **Design Editor** and the **Code Editor**.
 ![]({{root_url}}/images/choose_editor.png)

 The Design Editor offers users powerful drag & drop WYSIWYG editing tools, making it possible for anyone to build beautiful emails, regardless of HTML knowledge.
-For those familiar with HTML who are looking to leverage the design editor, you can modify the HTML of individual content modules.
+For those familiar with HTML who are looking to leverage the Design Editor, you can modify the HTML of individual content modules.

 The Code Editor provides users who are importing, editing, or crafting custom HTML a robust environment to upload images, write HTML, and configure their campaign without interference from the HTML-generating WYSIWYG tools.